 “Conflict, Justice, Decolonization: Critical Studies of Inter-Asian Society” provides scholars with opportunities to widely and swiftly circulate their works in progress, and to encourage fruitful discussion.
 We invite submission of original articles related to the broad themes of Conflict, Justice, and Decolonization: Critical Studies in Inter-Asian Societies, which is to investigate urgent questions related to different forms of conflict, injustice and the possibilities of knowledge decolonization mutually affecting Asian societies.
-We are particular interested in, but not limited to, the following sub-themes:
+We are particularly interested in, but not limited to, the following sub-themes:

 (1) The Politics of Memory and the Art of Governance: State, Nation, and History in Inter-Asian Societies

 (2) The Ongoing Shadow of Post/Cold War Cultures on Inter-Asia Knowledge Decolonization

 (3) The Advent of a Rising China, Neoliberalism and Neocolonialism in the 21st Century

 (4) The Aging of Modernity, Crises of Democracy and Rigidification of Urban Social Spaces

 (5) Toward a Society of Equality and Sharing in the Inter-Asian Context: Civic Participation, Legal Reform, Social and Artistic Intervention, Trans-local Free Association